Fuel System

 NOTE: in-tank fuel pumps are COOLED by the fuel going through them, and around them – if you tend to run around with a low tank all the time, you are not going to keep that pump cool, and you will BURN OUT PUMPS!

 NOTE: in-tank pumps will BURN OUT FASTER if they are trying to push fuel through a DIRTY FILTER.
-They have to work harder which heats them up, and don’t have fuel flow to cool them off!
+They have to work harder to pump fuel which heats them up, and less fuel flows through them to cool them off!

 Be aware that a fuel pump will supply a certain amount of pressure, and the pressure needed is different between an engine using a carburetor (low pressure), and one using fuel injection (high pressure).